Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 Kent Police has been recognised with an award for its commitment to supporting members of the Armed Forces community.

-The force is one of a number of organisations to receive a Silver award as part of the Ministry of Defence’s Employer Recognition Scheme.
+The force is one of a number of organisations to receive a gold award as part of the Ministry of Defence’s Employer Recognition Scheme.
 To be considered for the award, organisations must provide an additional five days’ leave for reservists and have supportive HR policies in place for employees who are veterans, reservists and Army Cadet Force adult volunteers, as well as partners of those serving in the Armed Forces.

 Organisations should also advocate the benefits of supporting those within the Armed Forces community by encouraging others to engage in the Employer Recognition Scheme and sign the Armed Forces Covenant, which is a promise to ensure serving or ex-military personnel are treated fairly.

 Deputy Chief Officer Ian Drysdale collected the Gold award on board HMS Warrior in Portsmouth on 6 October 2022.
 On his left is Lord Lieutenant of Hampshire Nigel Atkinson Esq, and on his right, Lt Gen James Swift OBE, Chief of Defence People.

 On receiving the Gold award Temporary Chief Constable Tim Smith said: